museum4punkt0/Masken-der-Welt/README.md

 Description
 ------------------
-The Museum "Fasnachtsmuseum Schloss Langenstein" offers a broad variety of masks from around the globe.
-The goal of the AR-application "Masken der Welt" is to provide the visitors an immersive insight of the culture of waring masks.
-This application is designed especially for the Microsoft (r) HoloLens (r) augmented reality glass gear.
+The Museum "Fasnachtsmuseum Schloss Langenstein" offers a broad variety of masks from all around the globe.
+The goal of the AR-application "Masken der Welt" is to provide the visitors an immersive insight of the culture of waring masks and the specific context of the cults.

+This application is designed for running exclusively on the Microsoft (r) HoloLens (r) augmented reality glass gear.

-This application has been developed by contexagon and the asset design is by Daniel Boehme as part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Fasnacht Digital.
+The application has been developed by contexagon and the asset design is by Daniel Boehme as part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Fasnacht Digital.
 Further information: www.museum4punkt0.de/en/. <br>

 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).